 - Une pression, a draught beer, most often lager, though you can ask what beers are available on tap

-- Un Ricard or un Pastis, a provencal drink made of aniseed usually refered to by the brandname of your preference.
+- Un Ricard or un Pastis, a provençal drink made of aniseed usually referred to by the brand name of your preference.
 The two drinks are very similar though afficionados will always have a definite favourite.

 - Un whiskey, scotch is more often drunk before a meal than after and very rarely by women.
 It will be served neat (you’ll be asked whether you want ice or not) but if you want water or soda with it you’ll have to ask.
 For soda ask for Perrier.